The prospect of going back to Gili Trawangan filled me with a mix of excitement and trepidation.

 But while I hugely enjoyed Gili Trawangan the second time around, it was a more muted experience.
 This is undoubtedly due to the lack of surprise, the lack of going to a place unknown.
 It’s a bit like watching The Usual Suspects again — this can be enjoyable, sure, but you already know who the real Keyser Söze is.
 You go in it with clear expectations.

 Coming back here?
 It was weird and emotionally confusing at first.
-But in the end, I don’t regret it.
+But in the end, I didn’t regret it.